sfox38/ATM/README.md

 [![HACS Custom](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://hacs.xyz)
 [![Home Assistant](https://img.shields.io/badge/Home%20Assistant-2024.5%2B-41BDF5?logo=home-assistant&logoColor=white)](https://www.home-assistant.io)

-Why give your AI agent unrestricted access to your home?
-ATM is more than a drop-in replacement for Home Assistant's native MCP server.
-It implements all 20 native HA MCP tools, so an existing AI client works without changes, and adds the control layer the native system has no place for: each client gets its own token, scoped to exactly the entities you allow, with its own rate limit, optional expiry, and a full audit trail.
-If a token is ever compromised, revoking it takes effect immediately, and its next request is rejected.
-ATM runs entirely inside Home Assistant: no extra process, no cloud dependency, and no configuration beyond the ATM panel.
+ATM gives your AI agents scoped, least-privilege access to Home Assistant.
+Each client gets its own token, limited to exactly the entities you allow, with its own capabilities, rate limit, and optional expiry.
+Every request is audited, any token can be revoked instantly, and a per-entity safety layer (MESA) can make a device confirm-only or off-limits by its nature, no matter what a token is granted.

+ATM runs entirely inside Home Assistant, with no extra process, no cloud dependency, and no setup beyond the ATM panel.
+It works with the MCP clients you already use (Claude Code, Cursor, ChatGPT/Codex, Gemini, and others), and a connect wizard takes you from a new token to a working agent in minutes, backed by a catalog of 86 tools for reading, controlling, and authoring your configuration.

 ## Documentation

-The full documentation, including the tool reference, permissions, capabilities, MESA, and the admin API, lives at **[sfox38.github.io/atm](https://sfox38.github.io/ATM/)**.
+The full documentation, including the tool reference, permissions, capabilities, MESA, and the admin API, lives at **[sfox38.github.io/ATM](https://sfox38.github.io/ATM/)**.

 New here?
 Start with the **[Quick start](https://sfox38.github.io/ATM/quickstart.html)**: it creates your first token, connects your agent, and tests the connection in a few minutes.

 ## How ATM compares

-We road-tested ATM against Home Assistant's built-in MCP server and the popular community server, one agent model, one synthetic home, the same tasks.
+We road-tested ATM against the built-in and community MCP servers, one agent model, one synthetic home, the same tasks.
 ATM was the cheapest per completed task, the only server that left every off-limits device untouched, and the most capable.
 See the **[road test report](https://sfox38.github.io/atm-roadtest/)**, or reproduce it from the **[benchmark repository](https://github.com/sfox38/atm-roadtest)**.

 ## Requirements